 Have A Heat Plan for The Heat Season (March to May During the Dry Season)

 - Heat on extremely hot days can be harmful to your health.
-Persons with heart, respiratory, and severe health problems are more at risk during sweltering conditions as heat can make these conditions worse.
+Persons with heart, respiratory, and severe health problems are more at risk during sweltering conditions, as heat can worsen these conditions.

 - Have a heat season plan: for babies, elderly and socially isolated persons, young children, and young livestock, all of whom are especially at risk.

-- Plan to keep cool, drink plenty water, take care of others.
+- Plan to keep cool, drink plenty of water, and take care of others.

 - Be aware of the weather forecasts, specifically forecast temperatures.